-Seahawks taking look at Jarran Reed, normally a defensive end, at nose tackle
+Seahawks taking a look at Jarran Reed, normally a defensive end, at nose tackle

 Reed happy wherever he lines up

-One of the more intriguing storylines of the first few days of camp has been the rotation at nose tackle, a spot that has been considered one of the team’s biggest question marks after the offseason release of veteran Al Woods in a salary-cap move and with Bryan Mone continuing to rehab from an ACL injury suffered Dec.
+One of the more intriguing story lines of the first few days of camp has been the rotation at nose tackle, a spot that has been considered one of the team’s biggest question marks after the offseason release of veteran Al Woods in a salary-cap move and with Bryan Mone continuing to rehab from an ACL injury suffered Dec.
 15 and no clear ETA for a return.

 During the offseason program the Seahawks had rookie Cameron Young of Mississippi State playing with the first unit, and they used veteran Myles Adams.

-Coach Pete Carroll said on Wednesday that veteran Jarran Reed — listed as an end and generally projected to play that spot in the team’s base 3-4 line — will see significant time at nose tackle.
+Coach Pete Carroll said Wednesday that veteran Jarran Reed — listed as an end and generally projected to play that spot in the team’s base 3-4 line — will see significant time at nose tackle.

-That has indeed been the case in the first three practices as Reed has often worked with the starters at that spot with Dre’Mont Jones and veteran free agent signee Mario Edwards at the ends with Adams also getting snaps.
+That has indeed been the case in the first three practices as Reed has often worked with the starters at that spot with Dre’Mont Jones and veteran free-agent signee Mario Edwards at the ends with Adams also getting snaps.
 The Seahawks recently signed free agent Roderick Perry II, who played in two games with the Browns last season and has worked inside.

-Reed is listed at 6-3, 306, which makes himlighter than their prototype nose tackle, as is Adams, listed at 6-2, 290, and Perry, who is listed at 6-2, 304.
+Reed is listed at 6-3, 306, which makes him lighter than their prototype nose tackle, as is Adams, listed at 6-2, 290, and Perry, who is listed at 6-2, 304.
 Mone is listed at 345 and Woods was listed at 331.

 Carroll said in the spring that Young, listed at 304, had put on weight and was in the 320 range, giving the team the kind of heft inside it desires.